Docs

 When there is a feasible solution (meaning all hard constraints are met), Timefold further optimizes for soft constraints.
 By default each of these constraints are given the same importance, but you can change the optimization goals.

-Use configuration profiles to change the optimization goals for your run. |
+Use Configuration parameters and profiles to change the optimization goals for your run.

 Compare to other runs